id0ma1no/ug-python/README.md

-# docsbr
+# UserGuide
-Userguide of some apps or toz;
+Userguide of some tools;